SynchroGait® is used to test horses’ natural capacity for alternative gaits. There are three genetic classes:

 - Classical three-gaited horses

-- Probably the optimum genotype for horses used for show jumping, eventing high-level classical dressage, heavy pulling, and gallop racing
+- Probably the optimum genotype for horses used for show jumping, eventing high-level classical dressage and gallop racing

 Locomotion is a complex trait